Coinbase Global Inc. [COIN] stock Reiterated by Canaccord Genuity analyst, price target now $140

 A live webcast and replay of the virtual session will be available on Coinbase’s Investor Relations website at https://investor.coinbase.com.

-Coinbase Global Inc. represents 234.61 million in outstanding shares, while the company has a total market value of $19.05 billion with the latest information.
-COIN stock price has been found in the range of $77.79 to $83.20.
+The results of the trading session contributed to over 6228472 shares changing hands.
+Over the past one week, the price volatility of Coinbase Global Inc. stands at 4.64% while the volatility over the past one month is 5.56%.

-If compared to the average trading volume of 13.56M shares, COIN reached a trading volume of 7211819 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for COIN stock reached $19.66 billion, with 234.61 million shares outstanding and 182.14 million shares in the current float.
+Compared to the average trading volume of 13.17M shares, COIN reached a trading volume of 6228472 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for COIN shares is $91.57 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on COIN stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.